 This post respectfully lays out the lineage from one generation to the next, like links in a chain.
 I pay close attention to the concept of anointed sovereigns.
-There were many of them from Charlemagne to HRH Queen Elizabeth II.
+There were many of them from Charlemagne to HM Queen Elizabeth II.
 This is important because anointing kings is biblical (1 Sam.
 10:1; 16:13; 1 Kings 1:39; 2 Kings 9:3, etc.).
 It’s also important because millions claim descent from Charlemagne, so we have to focus on direct lineage through anointed royals.

 The links are set out in four stages: